hashicorp/design-system/website/docs/components/dropdown/partials/code/how-to-use.md

 #### With a loading “interactive” item

-There may be use cases when it’s necessary to put an item in a "loading" state while the app performs some operations (e.g., asynchronously checking the user’s permissions to execute a certain operation once the Toggle’s been clicked).
+There may be use cases when it’s necessary to put an item in a “loading” state while the app performs some operations (e.g., asynchronously checking the user’s permissions to execute a certain operation once the Toggle’s been clicked).

 Pass the argument `@isLoading={{true}}` to the item.
 This will show a "loading" icon (even if an argument `@icon` is provided) and sets the item as non-interactive until the value of `@isLoading` is set to `false` again.